Northeast Zone Fishing

 HOLLIDAY PARK POND: rainbow trout

-Pond has been stocked with both legal and trophy-sized trout.
-Fishing has been fair.
+Pond was recently stocked with trophy-sized trout.
+Fishing is good.
 Pond does have an ADA fishing dock for anglers with disabilities.

 HUNTER POND: hatchery rainbow trout